LAST REVIEWED Dec 18 2020 5 MIN READ

 Do you have emergency savings?
 This isn’t just a topic to explore alone!
 Ask your loved one, what would you do if faced with an emergency, such as a car repair, a lost job, a big medical bill, etc.?

 How did your 2020 impact your financial situation?
-This year, millions of Americans experienced significant changes regarding work, home, and school.
+This year, millions of American families experienced significant changes regarding work, home, and school.
 Check with loved ones about anything concerning them or even a financial goal they’ve shifted as a result.

 Have you named beneficiaries?
 When there are a lot of life changes, it’s a good practice to review beneficiaries.
 Ask your loved one if they have a beneficiary assigned on every account, which can help ensure that if anything were to happen to them, their assets would be passed on quickly (this can help some assets avoid getting stuck in probate) and clearly (without any confusion about who should receive the inheritance).